rohan2794/lvm-localpv-local/docs/storageclasses.md

 node/k8s-node-1 labeled
 ```

-Add "openebs.io/lvmvg" to the LVM-LocalPV CSI driver daemon sets env(ALLOWED_TOPOLOGIES).
+Add "openebs.io/lvmvg" to the LocalPV-LVM CSI driver daemon sets env(ALLOWED_TOPOLOGIES).
 Now, we can create the StorageClass like this:

 ```yaml
 apiVersion: storage.k8s.io/v1